 When I was a student at UNE, I took part in the Interprofessional Team Immersion (IPTI) program.
 The main focus of IPTI is not the plan of care, but to create a respectful, cohesive team that can communicate well with providers and patients alike.
 I now utilize this training daily as I facilitate meetings with practitioners in multiple disciplines.
-With the training I received from UNE’s interprofessional education collaborative, I am able to participate in and facilitate these meetings with confidence, knowledge and experience. - Rosanna Bowman, M.S.W.
+With the training I received from UNE’s Center for Excellence in Collaborative Education, I am able to participate in and facilitate these meetings with confidence, knowledge and experience. - Rosanna Bowman, M.S.W.
 '16

 You will develop your skills in UNE’s Interprofessional Simulation and Innovation Center, converting theory into practice in simulated therapy sessions with actors.
 The sessions are recorded so that you can later review your work.